leoronne/letmeask/README.md

 ## Project :star2:

-Let Me Ask lets you create real-time Q&A rooms and organize your audience questions.
+Let Me Ask is a simple application that lets the user create real-time Q&A rooms and organize their audience questions (pin, favorite or mark as answered).
+It was made using the Real Time Database from Firebase.

 <br>